Zenyasa® Movement Practice

 A way of softening without collapse.

-A way of meeting yourself, moment by moment, with clarity and compassion.
+A way of meeting yourself with clarity and compassion.

 Zenyasa® private sessions offer a fully individualized experience, shaped around your unique needs, goals, and energy level each week.
 Instead of moving through a fixed sequence, we slow down, pause, ask questions, and explore the practice in a way that supports your body and your nervous system.